Are you thinking about migrating the on-premise server to AWS cloud?

 3. Various Storage Options Available in the AWS Cloud

-Decide which storage option is feasible for you on the basis of:
+Decide which storage option is feasible for you based on:

 - Latency performance (response time),